MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 To make sure your configured DLP policies are working as expected, you need to perform some testing with your pilot users.

 **Note:** It can take up to 24 hours till new DLP policies take effect.
-If the steps does not work, continue with the lab, and perform task 6 at a later point of working through this lab.
+If the steps does not work, continue with the lab, and perform task at a later point of working through this lab.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.

-2. Open the Teams Desktop client from the taskbar, where you are still signed in as **Megan Bowen**.
+2. Open the Teams desktop client from the taskbar, where you are still signed in as **Alex Wilber**.

 3. In the left-hand navigation pane, select **Teams**, and then select the **General** channel below **Teams Rollout**.